Agentic Inequality: Governing Agentic Inequality: Complexity and Future Directions

 \subsubsection{Empirical Foundations: Measuring the Dimensions of Agentic Inequality}

-Before interventions can be designed, a primary task is to develop robust metrics for tracking disparities across agent \textit{availability}, \textit{quality}, and \textit{quantity} in real-world settings.
-The real-world technologies that may drive this inequality – such as automated negotiation or scaled task delegation – are novel and largely unmeasured.
-Key questions include: What are the most effective methods for empirically tracking the deployment of AI agents and their distributional impacts?
+A first priority is measurement.
+Before effective interventions can be designed, researchers need robust metrics to track disparities in agent \textit{availability}, \textit{quality}, and \textit{quantity} in real-world settings.
+Many of the technologies likely to drive this inequality, such as automated negotiation or scaled task delegation, remain novel and largely unmeasured.
+Key questions include: What are the best methods for empirically tracking the deployment of AI agents and their distributional impacts?
 How can we conduct direct technical comparisons to assess the extent to which disparities in agent \textit{quality} allow more capable agents to persuade, manipulate, or out-negotiate weaker ones?
+Possible indicators include: agent deployment rates by income decile and geography, benchmark performance gaps between free and premium agents on standardised task suites, and performance differentials in controlled negotiation settings across capability tiers.